jadecobra/python_tdd_exercises/source/index.rst

 You choose how you go through the chapters, you can start with any one you like or one that looks like it could solve your current problem.

-The only recommendation is that you start with  :doc:`How to Setup a Test Driven Development Environment` which is required by every other chapter
+The only recommendation is that you start with  :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` which is required by every other chapter

 .. toctree::
   :maxdepth: 2